hushmirror/docs/sdl-in-the-raw.md

 ### Configure SDL

-Configure it before opening it.
+1. Open SDL, let it do it's thing (whether it connects successfully or not), and then exit it when it's done.
+This allows SDL to generate a local config file.

 1. Locate your SDL config file.
 On Linux it's usually in ~/.config/Hush/SilentDragonLite.conf.
 I'm not sure where they reside on Windows or Mac.

-1. Now make sure the following is in there:
+1. In the [connection] section, make sure the following is there & we only want one server= line in that section:

 	```
-	[connection]
 	server=http://127.0.0.1:9067
 	```